 - Prayer and Praise: A Jane Austen Devotional by Shannon Winslow

 - “ ‘A Nation Improving in Religion’: Jane Austen’s Prayers and Their Place in Her Life and Art” by Bruce Stovel in Persuasions

 Christian aspects of Austen’s Novels

-- Jane Austen and Religion by William Jarvis; this little book is the most readable and enjoyable book on religion in Austen’s novels, in my opinion.
+- Jane Austen and Religion by William Jarvis; this little book is also very readable and enjoyable.

 - Some Words of Jane Austen by Stuart M. Tave includes many words Jane Austen uses that had a religious meaning in her time period, though we may not recognize that today.
 See my series on Faith Words.

-- Jane Austen and the Clergy by Irene Collins explores the church in Austen’s day and how it is portrayed in Austen’s novels.
+- Jane Austen and the Clergy by Irene Collins describes the church in Austen’s day and how it is portrayed in Austen’s novels.
 She shares many very helpful insights.

 - “Marianne Dashwood’s Repentance, Willoughby’s ‘Repentance,” and the Book of Common Prayer,” by Brenda S. Cox, in Persuasions On-Line Winter 2018.

 - “Churches, Chapels, Abbeys, and Cathedrals in Northanger Abbey,” by Brenda S. Cox, in Persuasions On-Line Winter 2019.